 - 1.1.8 This document provides a high-level description of a Stock and Crew system which intends to meet the aims listed in 1.1.1.
 It provides an industry agreed description of the system and how it may be used, establishing how the railway may operate in the future and what the industry wants and needs are in that environment.
 This gives direction to prospective suppliers at an early stage, who can develop towards and innovate the system described herein.
-This initial development could ease procurement for RUs or encourage RUs to invest in a system. - 1.1.9 It is intended that this document informs further development of an Outcome Specification (OS) but could also be used by RUs to begin tailoring potential systems towards their specific business needs. - 1.1.10 As a Concept of Operation, this document does not attempt to provide solutions or specify system, operational or technical requirements.
-It has been written to follow the Digital Railway Concept of Operations Strategy [RD1], so describes a green field, utopian operating environment and is intended to be technology and supplier agnostic.
+This initial development could ease procurement for RUs or encourage RUs to invest in a system. - 1.1.9 Essentiality of different Stock and Crew system capabilities identified in this document are defined in an associated document also published by RDG the Common System Capabilities report [RD10].
+Each of the capabilities were assessed during a workshop held at the Rail Delivery Group, with representation from Passenger Train Operating Companies, Freight Operating Companies, Digital Railway, Network Rail, the Department for Transport and potential system suppliers, as nominated by the Rail Industry Association.
+The Common System Capabilities document defines whether a capability is a: 'short-term must have', 'long-term must have', 'nice to have' or 'long term aspiration'.
+This can be used by RUs to begin tailoring potential systems towards their specific business needs and informs suppliers on potential customer priorities. - 1.1.10 As a Concept of Operation, this document does not attempt to provide solutions or specify system, operational or technical requirements it describes a green field, utopian operating environment and is intended to be technology and supplier agnostic.